Skip to content

 Should I Join a Mesothelioma Class Action?

-If you know of a class action for which you qualify, you may wonder if it makes sense to join.
+If you know of a class action for which you qualify, you may wonder if joining makes sense.
 The best way to decide is to get advice from an experienced asbestos lawyer or law firm.
-It might make sense for your situation, for instance, if you do not want to file an individual lawsuit.
+For instance, it might make sense for your situation if you do not want to file an individual lawsuit.

 A major drawback to joining a class action is that it generally results in less compensation for each plaintiff.
 The group of plaintiffs must split the damages award between them.

-The harm you suffer is significant when it comes to asbestos exposure and mesothelioma.
+The harm you suffer is significant regarding asbestos exposure and mesothelioma.
 What you can recover from a mesothelioma class action lawsuit is generally inadequate to cover your costs.

 Other Options for Mesothelioma Claims